luuuuk/home-data/README.md

-# home-data
+# Home Data

-A data visualisation project for data collected at home.
+A data visualisation project for data collected at home, such as Temperature, Humidity, Air Pressure and Air Quality.

 ## Project Structure